How to streamline the business travel booking process?

 ○ Lack of a uniform process for delegation

-Travelling employees book their transportation and accommodations via various websites.
-Invoices arrive from many different sources, and communication usually involves dozens of emails and phone calls.
+Traveling employees book their transportation and accommodations via various websites.
+Invoices arrive from many sources, and communication usually involves dozens of emails and phone calls.
 Not to mention situations where travel plans need to be urgently changed, which is often inconvenient and causes significant stress for employees.
 This lack of centralized process leads to chaos and loss of control.

 ○ Difficulties in controlling the business travel budget

-Even if you have established spending limits for business travel, enforcing them is often problematic.
+Even if you have established spending limits for business travel, enforcing them is typically problematic.
 Without real-time cost monitoring tools, you usually learn about budget overruns after the fact, i.e., during the travel settlement process.

 Collecting numerous paper invoices and receipts and completing expense claims is frustrating for traveling employees.
 Manually entering data into Excel, on the other hand, is a headache for the finance department.
-Manual processes are a huge waste of time and, worse still, they are also fraught with error.
+Manual processes are a huge waste of time, and, worse still, they are also fraught with error.

 ○ Limited flexibility for traveling employees